sean-abbott/ansible-role-install_goss/README.md

 Role Variables
 --------------

-goss_version: Defaults to v0.2.6, which is latest at the time of writing.
+goss_version: Defaults to v0.3.4, which is latest at the time of writing.
 Any new versions need to be handjammed into vars/main.yml because of the manual checksum validation.
-Currently supports "v0.2.5" and "v0.2.6".
+Currently supports all known versions

 Dependencies
 ------------